dilawar/ncbs/handbook/student_handbook.markdown

 in a refereed journal of international repute.
 Conditional acceptances requiring revisions, do not meet the requirement.

-**Use of figures in the thesis:** Figures from published work, even from the student’s or Thesis Supervisor’s own publications, should be avoided unless there is compelling reason to include them.
+## Use of figures in the thesis
+ Figures from published work, even from the student’s or Thesis Supervisor’s own publications, should be avoided unless there is compelling reason to include them.
 Any such figure, with or without modification, can only be used with permission from the copyright holders.
 The figure must be accompanied by a citation of the original source, and a statement that permission was obtained.

+## Thesis defense
-**Thesis defense:** The thesis is assessed by the Thesis Supervisor and either one or two external examiners, for MSc and PhD degrees respectively.
+ The thesis is assessed by the Thesis Supervisor and either one or two external examiners, for MSc and PhD degrees respectively.
 Subject to the recommendation of the examiners, the student will present the thesis in an open defense followed by a closed